heysokam/osdf-old/doc/patchnotes.md

 #::::::::::::::
 # 1 : IMP.URG : Critical
 #::::::::::::::
+new : Hud element: Current map & Internal version
+fix : Crouch not working in q1
+fix : Stepdown bug on q1 physics
+fix : W movement working properly in q1 physics
 fix : q1 physics working correctly with native binaries
-fix : W movement working properly in q1 physics

 #:::::::::::::::
 # 2 : IMP.notU : Planned Goals
 #:::::::::::::::
-new : Proxymod support
+new : OBfix
 new : Velocity pads
-new : OBfix
 new : Map loader UI
+new : Launcher / Updater / Downloader
+new : Proxymod support
 new : New hud for Player state configuration (health, ammo, powerups, etc)
-new : Launcher / Updater / Downloader
+chg : Test backoff = 0 in VectorReflect, when resulting dot is positive (VectorReflect OneSided?) new : Buildsystem support from win

 #:::::::::::::::
 # 3 : notI.URG : Non-critical Fixes